usaid-cs/yesterday-i-learned/random.md

 - Étienne is the French Steve.
 - Identify Cat5 (100Mbps) and Cat6 (10Gbps) cables by looking at the cable itself.
 If it is not printed, [you are screwed.](https://www.computercablestore.com/tiaeia-568a-and-568b-wiring-color-codes)
 - Cat5 and Cat6 cables are interchangeable.
-- The term _Django Boys_ has a a very low rate of occurrence on the Internet.
-[This](http://ghostlessmachine.com/en/2016/03/why-django-girls/) is one of the occurrences.
 - [You'll say, "well (immutable datastores are) not going to work, because we have to fix errors," Well, do it the way the banks do it: _you create an update record_.](https://www.youtube.com/watch?v=lgLrFPIg1VM) - Steve Jackson at i-Technologyinc
 - Somber means dark.
 Sonder (the made up word) means "realising that everyone else is also a person with their own thoughts and feelings".
 - Squid do not have any legs at all, but they do have eight arms and two tentacles, making for a total limb count of 10.
 Squidward has two arms, four legs, and no tentacles.